sbergercnmc/duonovo/README.md

 ## Installation

-The development version of duoNovo can be installed as follows:
+duoNovo can be installed as follows:

 ``` r
 devtools::install_github("sbergercnmc/duoNovo")